lucasvienna/blogfolio/src/data/posts/hello-world.md

 I have a large assortment of interests.

 So, this is my personal website.
 It is intended to be my resumé, portfolio and blog all in one little bundle.
-I hope to post something every 2 weeks or so, and I'm currently working on a projects gallery to host my portfolio.
-I am also working on a "how to write your own portfolio website" article detailing my work on this website.
+I hope to post something every now and then, and I'm currently working on a projects gallery to host my portfolio.
+I am also working on a secret project in Rust...

 That will be it for now.
 I hope to have your eyes again for the next article.